A New Freshman is an applicant who:

 Applying from California?
 Compare this section to the California A-G subject list

-Students must have a 3.0 weighted GPA in the academic core courses in order to be admitted to the University of Nevada.
+Students must have a 3.0 weighted GPA in the academic core courses in order to be admitted to the University of Nevada, Reno.
 The academic courses include: English, Math, Social Sciences and Natural Sciences.
 A weighted GPA takes into account the extra difficulty of honors, AP or IB classes.
-If you have not completed the required high school courses, you will not qualify for regular admission to Nevada, regardless of your GPA or test scores.
+If you have not completed the required high school courses, you will not qualify for regular admission to University of Nevada, Reno regardless of your GPA or test scores.

 If your GPA is between 2.5 and 2.9, you will be offered enrollment to a Nevada NSHE Community College.
 You will be offered admission to a Nevada university once you have completed a minimum of 24 college transferable semester credits at a NSHE Community College and have a 2.5 GPA in all your coursework.